drakoan/vue3-pincode-input/README.md

 - Auto moving focus when deleting (backspace - back, delete - forward)
 - Moving focus by pressing the keyboard arrows
 - Customizable autofocus to empty fields
+- Customizable autofocus to first fields after completing pin (you can make the typing-game! :) )

 **Informational**:
 - transmission of all user input data (character and input location, full and incomplete pin)